Multimedia programmers use specialist software to create multimedia products such as graphics, images, sound, video, animation and text

 - independent production companies and broadcasting companies

 - internet service providers (ISPs) and web hosting services

 - organisations with in-house websites and/or new media or multimedia departments.

 As IT job titles and descriptions aren't standardised, the work of a multimedia programmer may overlap with the role of a web developer, games developer, systems developer or software engineer.

 With experience, contracting may be an attractive option.
 While most job sites cover contractor roles, you can also try sites such as Contractor UK.

 Skills and knowledge requirements move on very quickly in multimedia and, consequently, the most important training consideration for programmers is to keep up to date with new developments.
 In most cases, this means adapting existing skills to a new package, learning a new programming language or working with a new platform.

 You may learn from other members of a team, attend short courses, keep up to date via newsgroups, follow websites that showcase the newest ideas, and read specialist journals.
 It's possible that you'll have to take responsibility for your own development.
 Check out these useful sources of development training:

-As the multimedia industry evolves, digital security and online services are becoming major growth areas with the opportunity for skilled professionals to work with larger and more diverse audiences in new markets, such as China.
-The majority of companies will be small and focus on specialist services and niche markets.
+As the multimedia industry evolves, digital security and online services are becoming major growth areas, with the opportunity for skilled professionals to work with larger and more diverse audiences in new markets such as China.
+Most multimedia companies are small and tend to focus on providing specialist services to niche markets.